allenbrubaker/workers/README.md

-# workers
+# Description
-Worker pollers that seamlessly rebalance workload based on worker and work cardinalities.
+Worker poller services that seamlessly rebalance workload based on worker and task cardinalities with minimal collaboration and perturbations.